-{\bf Hardcore point processes.} The corresponding mathematical tool is the theory of {\sf Poisson hardcore point processes}, more specifically, the {\sf Mat\'{e}rn process II} in dimension one and its lattice variant.
+{\bf Hardcore point processes.} The corresponding mathematical tool is the theory of {\sf Poisson hardcore point processes}, more specifically, the time-ordered {\sf Mat\'{e}rn process II} and in its {\sf lattice} variant.
 There are quite a few processes where the distances between neighboring objects must be greater than some constant.
 The usual examples are {\sf forestry, ecology, vehicular networks, cellular networks}, etc. Also, see \cite{Gi} for {\sf Tonks gas}.
-In statistical physics, "small systems" are of this type, those far from thermodynamic equilibrium.
-In such and similar examples, the intervals between objects are mostly assumed small vs. the domains where they are considered.
-Accordingly, the boundary effects are mostly ignored.
-This is different for epidemics.

-There is a vast literature on Mat\'{e}rn processes I,II,III, though mostly in 2D.
+In statistical physics, ``small systems" are of this type, those far from thermodynamic equilibrium.
+There is a vast literature on Mat\'{e}rn processes I,II,III, mostly in 2D.
 See e.g. \cite{KD} on vehicular networks and references there.
 Modeling {\sf vehicular networks}, clear 1D processes, is somewhat similar to modeling reinfections.